 This morning we drive north through olive groves and wheat fields to Fatima, once an unremarkable small town, until three children experienced an apparition of the Virgin Mary, it suddenly became one of the most important of Catholic pilgrimages and a national shrine.
 Whatever your religious views, the extraordinary sanctuary complex is certainly impressive and well worth the visit.

 Continuing north, we reach Coimbra, renowned for its impressive Roman aqueduct striding across the city.
 But it’s most famous for its historic university, one of Europe’s oldest along with Salamanca, Bologna and the Sorbonne.
 Once Portugal’s capital, Coimbra became a major cultural centre in the Middle Ages with the university at its heart and it’s not hard to imagine the cloak-clad learned of the age wandering its tiny medieval streets little changed since that time.

 With its charming Moorish quarter and pleasant squares, Coimbra is a lovely place in which to immerse yourself in the old city’s labyrinth-like lanes.
-This afternoon we’re privileged to enjoy a visit of the university - a wonderful seat of learning.
-Entrance fees to the university are included.
-The huge walls of its superb library, rich in baroque gilt work and exotic woods are lined with a staggering 300,000 leather-bound, centuries-old volumes.
-Gaze up at the amazing gold leaf ceiling, then wonder at the contrast between the prison and the chapel - so exquisitely decorated that it could count as a cathedral in most places.
+This afternoon we’re privileged to enjoy a visit to the university, a wonderful seat of learning, with entrance fees included.
+Its superb library is rich in baroque gilt work and houses a staggering 300,000 volumes.
 Situated on a hill, the views are stunning.